 - Salt

-Step-by-step instruction of how to make Kundri Sabji in a stir-fry style
+Recipe instructions to make Kundru Sabji in a stir-fry style

 - Begin by prepping the Kundri or Tindora by slicing off the ends and discarding them.
 Now, You can slice them in fine circles.
 You can also slice them lengthwise in quarters.
 It will save you some time there.